-My children love seeing the colorful floats, pointing out familiar characters and watching the princesses and race car drivers.
-If you are watching with children, bring snacks, water, sunblock, hats and sunglasses for the whole family.
+My children love seeing the colorful floats, pointing out familiar characters, and watching the princesses and race car drivers.
+If you are watching with children, bring snacks, water, sunblock, hats, and sunglasses for the whole family.

 While tickets guarantee that you get a seat and don’t have to arrive super early to stake your claim, some families find free seating to work out for them.

-One of the original events produced by the 500 Festival, the IPL 500 Festival Parade has grown to be one of the signature events held in the United States each year.
+One of the original events produced by the 500 Festival, the AES 500 Festival Parade has grown to be one of the signature events held in the United States each year.
 The Parade is the only 500 Festival event that has taken place every year since the organization’s founding in 1957.

 The IPL 500 Festival Parade allows all spectators to witness the pageantry and larger-than-life floats light up the streets of downtown Indianapolis.
-Well-known celebrities, marching bands, patriotic units, specialty units, spectacular floats and giant helium balloons will fill the streets to celebrate the world’s largest single-day sporting event, the Indianapolis 500.
+Well-known celebrities, marching bands, patriotic units, specialty units, spectacular floats, and giant helium balloons will fill the streets to celebrate the world’s largest single-day sporting event, the Indianapolis 500.

 The tradition continues with the 33 starting drivers of the Indianapolis 500 serving as honorary grand marshals the day before the race, riding in the traditional rows of three, with the winner of the pole position bringing up the rear.